Financial Aid Planning- A Four Year Plan

 There are a variety of factors that impact the amount of aid you will receive in subsequent years.
 To be considered for financial assistance each year, you must:

 - Complete the FAFSA each year by the March 1 deadline if receiving federal or state aid, including federal loans.
 The amount of need-based aid could decrease if the deadline is not met.

 - Continue to meet the minimum standards of satisfactory academic progress to maintain federal aid.

-- Remain enrolled full time and meet the required cumulative grade point average requirements to renew academic merit scholarships
+- Remain enrolled full time to renew academic merit scholarships

 - Continue to qualify by submitting the FAFSA and other documentation requested on time, to renew need-based institutional grants and/or named scholarships